Cross-Study Meta-Analysis

 Independent analysis per dataset

-Each dataset is analyzed using the identical Cortex pipeline: same normalization, same differential expression method, same pathway enrichment.
+Each dataset is analyzed using the identical Inflexa pipeline: same normalization, same differential expression method, same pathway enrichment.
 GSE282860 (62 samples, 6 groups) and GSE282861 (43 samples, 7 groups) were processed independently to avoid cross-contamination of results.

 STEP 2